Stiffstream/json_dto/README.md

 * nested type must be itself integrated with *json_dto*;
 * type must be default-constructible (for input);
-* for optional fields with default value equality operator must be defined (more precisely an equality operator between nested type and type of p[assed default value).
+* for optional fields with default value equality operator must be defined (more precisely an equality operator between nested type and type of passed default value).

 Suppose there is a type which is already integrated with *json_dto*:
 ~~~~~